15 Data Archiving

 15.1 Long-term storage

-The first thing to do when planning to store your data long-term is review your requirements for data retention and destruction.
+The first thing to do when planning to store your data long-term is review your requirements.
 There may be requirements for both data retention and destruction depending on your oversight (see Section 4.3).
 It is common for oversight to require that you retain your data anywhere from three to ten years and there may be specific destruction requirements for data that contain personally identifiable information (PII) or data covered by a data use agreement.
 Make sure to review relevant policies and agreements to determine what is required.

 Once you understand requirements, make a plan for retention and destruction.
 If you are required to retain your data for a specified number of years, consider how you will continue to store data and documents in a way that meets your original goals (e.g., data safety, protecting confidentiality, accessibility, and usability of files).
 You will need to consider both paper and electronic files.